mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 <img src="/img/networked-physics-in-vr/out-of-sync.png" width="100%"/>

 This happens because PhysX is non-deterministic.
-Now, rather than tilting at non-determinstic windmills, we _fight_ non-determinism by grabbing state from the left side (authority) and applying it to the right side (non-authority) 10 times per-second:
+Rather than tilting at non-determinstic windmills, I _fight_ non-determinism by grabbing state from the left side (authority) and applying it to the right side (non-authority) 10 times per-second:

 <img src="/img/networked-physics-in-vr/left-to-right.png" width="100%"/>

-The state we grab from each cube looks like this:
+The state I grab from each cube looks like this:

     struct CubeState
     {